Project Overview

 + Click for Summary

-During the lead-up to the general election of 2024, CCSTP produced resources to help Catholic groups and parishes take the opportunity to apply the principles of Catholic Social Teaching to promote justice, peace and human dignity before and during the election campaign, and to lay the foundations for engagement with MPs after the general election.
+During the lead-up to the general election of 2024, CCSTP produced resources to help Catholic groups and parishes take the opportunity to apply the principles of Catholic Social Teaching to promote justice, peace and human dignity before, during and after the election campaign.

 + Click for Summary